 The firm charges an account maintenance fee of $20 annually.
 But I can typically avoid this fee if my fund or account balance is $10,000 or more (or $3,000 or more with a 529 plan); or I sign up for electronic delivery of statements.

 The price of stock and non-Vanguard ETF trades are now $0.
 (Previously, commissions varied by frequency and account value).

 Through the FundAccess program, I can buy non-Vanguard mutual funds.
 No-transaction-fee funds do not incur charges but I’ll pay $50 for shares held 60 days or less.
 To buy or sell transaction-fee funds, there is a $35 fee; however, this charge is less if I attain Voyager status or higher.

-I'll pay 0.30% of assets under management if I meet the $100,000 minimum balance and engage a financial advisor through Vanguard.
-Services under this arrangement involve investment management, including construction of an investment portfolio, implementation of tax-efficient strategies, and periodic portfolio reviews and rebalancing.
+I’ll pay 0.30% of assets under management if I meet the $50,000 minimum balance and engage a financial advisor through Vanguard.
+Services under this arrangement involve investment management, including construction of an investment portfolio, implementation of tax-efficient strategies, and periodic portfolio reviews and re-balancing.

 Dollar-Cost Averaging (DCA)

 Many brokerages and investment firms allow (and even encourage) regular investing through automatic deposits to purchase specific mutual funds or make contributions to an established investment portfolios.
 Vanguard often refers to this process as dollar-cost averaging rather than automatic investing.